-As useful and impressive as the Apple Watch is, it’s still a piece of technology and it sometimes faces issues that can be both annoying and terrible at the same time.
-So, if you’re facing an issue with your Apple Watch that has left you flabbergasted, here are 12 common Apple Watch problems and their fixes.
+As useful and impressive as the Apple Watch is, it is still a piece of technology.
+If you are an Apple Watch user, you can sometimes face issues that can be both annoying and terrible at the same time.
+Whether it is the unexpected battery drain, the black screen of death, or the never-ending spinning of apps during installation, Apple Watch has a fair share of issues.
+While you can fix some common Apple Watch errors with a simple reboot, others require you to dig a little deeper.
+So, if you’re facing an issue with your Apple Watch that has left you flabbergasted, here are 20 common Apple Watch problems and their fixes.

 1. Apple Watch Doesn’t Turn on When Wrist is Raised

-One common issue that I’ve seen people encounter is that their Apple Watch doesn’t turn on when they raise their wrist.
-This is definitely an annoying issue, but usually it’s got a simple solution:
+One common issue that I have seen people encounter is that their Apple Watch does not turn on when they raise their wrist.
+That is an annoying issue, but usually, it has a simple solution:

 Check Theater Mode